-Enrollment at all elementary schools that serve the Plan area are forecast to be close to, or exceed, the 740 students that constitute the high end of the desired size for elementary schools.
-Combined, current projections indicate that, for the next six years, there will be little space available in the elementary schools that serve the Plan area, even with the planned additions.
+Enrollments at all elementary schools that serve the Plan area are forecast to be close to, or exceed, the 740 students that MCPS has determined is the high end of the desired size for elementary schools.
+Combined, current projections indicate that, for the next six years, there will be little space available in the elementary schools that serve the Plan area.
 If there is insufficient surplus capacity available at these schools by the time new housing occupancies occur in the Plan area, then MCPS would explore the following range of options to serve additional elementary school students: